project-oak/tink-rust/docs/RUST-HOWTO.md

 To avoid accidental leakage of sensitive key material, one should avoid mixing keyset generation and usage in code.
-To support the separation of these activities Tink-Rust provides a command-line tool, `rinkey` that is equivalent to the upstream [tinkey]( https://github.com/google/tink/blob/v1.5.0/docs/TINKEY.md) tool,which can be used for common key management tasks.
+To support the separation of these activities Tink-Rust provides a command-line tool, `rinkey` that is equivalent to the upstream [tinkey]( https://github.com/google/tink/blob/v1.5.0/docs/TINKEY.md) tool, which can be used for common key management tasks.

 ### Storing and Loading Existing Keysets